9 things you need to know about debt

 Moving into a new house as a student can be an exciting time, but working out how to pay the bills can be as stressful as it is dull as dishwater.

-If you’re the responsible type, you might find yourself being nominated as the one to make the necessary phone calls to register the bills, or even be the sole housemate responsible for collecting cash from everyone and paying the bills on behalf of the house.
+If you’re the responsible type, you might find yourself being nominated as the one to make the necessary phone calls to register the bills, or even being the sole housemate responsible for collecting cash from everyone and paying the bills on behalf of the house.

 However, it's worth knowing that if you’re the only housemate named on the bills, unfortunately you'll be the one they’ll come looking for if payments fall behind.

 Make sure that everyone's names are on the bills so that your housemates are motivated to pay their fair share.

 Remember not all debts are equal

 If you’re struggling to deal with your debt, don't suffer in silence!
-Our ultimate guide to getting out of debt as a student is a good place to start, as we've included lots of helpful advice to get you moving out the red and back to black.
+Our ultimate guide to getting out of debt as a student is a good place to start, as we've included lots of helpful advice to get you moving out of the red and back to black.

-Debt charities also offer free and impartial advice – Stepchange also have a free 'Debt Remedy' tool that takes your financial information and offers a solution tailored to your personal situation.
+Debt charities also offer free and impartial advice.
+Stepchange have a free 'Debt Remedy' tool that takes your financial information and offers a solution tailored to your personal situation.